⚠ RESEARCH CHEMICAL ONLY — FOR IN VITRO / LABORATORY USE

 How many units do I draw for 250 mcg of BPC-157?

-Can BPC-157 be combined with other peptides in the same vial?
+Can BPC-157 be combined with TB-500 in the same syringe?

 What is the difference between BPC-157 Acetate and BPC-157 Arginine Salt?